nqnm/Colorful/.github/README.md

 This is my personal collection of configuration files, feel free to use it but don't forget to give me **credits** :).

-The [installation section](#installation) will guide you through a step by step installation process.
+The [installation section](#installation) will guide you through a step-by-step installation process.

 **Don't forget to give me a ⭐ to motivate me to continue adding cool features to this configuration**.